Why river beaches in central Portugal are better than the seaside

 Most river beaches have some kind of rope swing set up in an overhanging tree.
 Some even have proper jumping platforms and ladders.
 As well as water that’s deep enough for diving and swimming, there are usually places where you can position yourself to let the cool water gently trickle over your legs or sit and let your feet dangle in the river.

 If you’re feeling more energetic, at Casal de Ermio and Praia de Palheiros do Zorro near Coimbra, you can hire a kayak or canoe or do a spot of fishing.
 There’s usually a grassy area for sunbathing or knocking a football around, although the two don’t necessarily mix well.
-Footpaths lead to castles, convents and schist villages at Lousã.
+Walkers will find footpaths leading to castles, convents and schist villages at Lousã.

 For the little ones, you should find some kind of children’s play area if not a paddling pool.